Harold Washington Library free Business, Law and Money lectures.

 About the Chicago Public Library

-1871: After the Chicago Fire, Thomas Hughes, a prominent member of British Parliament supports a plan to donate more than 8,000 books to Chicago.
-Chicago citizens petition for a free public library.
+1871: After the Chicago Fire, Thomas Hughes, a member of British Parliament organized the donation of 8,000+ books to Chicago.
+Chicago citizens petitioned for a free public library.
 Previous libraries were private membership-only organizations.
-The Children’s Library at Harold Washington Library Center is named after Thomas Hughes
+The Children’s Library at Harold Washington Library Center is named after Thomas Hughes.

-1872: The Illinois Library Act of 1872, authorized cities to establish tax-supported libraries throughout the state.
-In April, the City Council passed an ordinance proclaiming the establishment of Chicago Public Library.
+1872: The Illinois Library Act of 1872, authorized cities to establish tax-supported libraries throughout Illinois.
+In April, the Chicago City Council passed an ordinance establishing the Chicago Public Library.

 1873: The Chicago Public Library opens at the southeast corner of LaSalle and Adams streets in a circular water tank that survived the fire.
 The library moved several times during its first 24 years, including an 11-years on the fourth floor of City Hall.

-1904: Isabella N. Blackstone donates funds to construct the first branch library, located in the Hyde Park and Kenwood neighborhoods.
+1904: Isabella N. Blackstone (the widow of a wealthy president of the Chicago and Alton Railroad from 1864 to 1899) donated funds to construct the first branch library, located in the Hyde Park and Kenwood neighborhoods.
 The library was modeled after the famous Erechtheion on the Acropolis in Athens, Greece.

-1916: Chief Librarian Henry E. Legler presented a library plan calling for an network of neighborhood library locations to bring library service within the walking distance for every person in Chicago.
-The plan called for several regional libraries with more comprehensive collections.
+1916: Chief Librarian Henry E. Legler created a library plan calling for an network of neighborhood library locations.
+The plan included several regional libraries with more comprehensive collections.
 The first regional library, the Henry E. Legler Regional Library, opened in 1920 in West Garfield Park.

 1960s: CPL added a significant number of neighborhood branch libraries, via new construction or leasing storefronts or reading rooms.
 By 1985, there were 76 branches.